mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 ### Expression editor {#expression-editor}

 * Experience event field groups can not be used in journeys starting with a Read audience, an Audience qualification or a business event activity.
-You need to create a new audience and use an insegment condition in the journey.
+You need to create a new audience and use an inaudience condition in the journey.